-This regulation is promulgated and adopted by the Commissioner of Insurance under the authority of §§ 10-1-109, 10-4-111(5), 10-4-601.5, 10-4-636, and 10-4-641(1), C.R.S.
+This regulation is promulgated and adopted by the Commissioner of Insurance under the authority of § § 10 1 109, 10-4-111(5), 10-4-601.5, 10-4-636, and 10-4-641(1) C.R.S.

-The purpose of this regulation is to interpret and implement the provisions of §§ 10-4-111(1) and (5) and 10-4-636, of the Colorado Revised Statutes, to provide summary disclosure requirements and the summary disclosure form for private passenger automobile insurance.
+The purpose of this regulation is to interpret and implement the provisions of § § 10 4 111 (1) and (5) and 10-4-636, of the Colorado Revised Statutes, to provide summary disclosure requirements and the summary disclosure form for private passenger automobile insurance.

-This regulation shall apply to all licensed insurers and producers in Colorado issuing or renewing private passenger automobile policies pursuant to Part 6 of Article 4 of Title 10 of the Colorado Revised Statutes.
+This regulation shall apply to all licensed insurers or producers in Colorado issuing private passenger automobile policies pursuant to Part 6 of Article 4 of Title 10 of the Colorado Revised Statutes.

-- A. "Adequate Evidence" shall have the same meaning as set forth in § 10-4-636(3)(b), C.R.S. - B. "Automobile" for the purposes of this regulation and summary disclosure shall include motorcycles, motor vehicles and low-powered scooters as defined in §§ 10-4-601(6) and 42-1-102(48.5) (55) and (58), C.R.S. - C. "Initial Insurance Purchase" means, for the purposes of this regulation, when the application for insurance is submitted and payment is made to the insurer or producer. - D. "Optional or Enhanced Coverages" means, for the purposes of this regulation, those coverages that will result in an increased premium to an insured's policy, and for which the express consent of the insured is required, but does not include uninsured or underinsured motorist coverage or medical payments coverage. - E. "Summary Disclosure Form" means, for the purposes of this regulation, the form that contains an explanation of the major coverages and exclusions of an insurer's automobile insurance policy, together with a recitation of general factors considered in cancellation, nonrenewal and increase-in-premium situations.
+- A. "Adequate Evidence" shall have the same meaning as set forth in § 10-4-636(3)(b), C.R.S. - B. "Automobile" for the purposes of this regulation and summary disclosure shall include motor vehicles, low-power scooters, and motorcycles as defined in § § 10-4-601 (6) and 42-1-102 (48.5) and (55), C.R.S. - C. "Commercial Automobile Insurance Policy" means any policy issued pursuant to the requirements of § § 10-4-1401 et seq., C.R.S., where the organization or entity qualifies as an exempt commercial policyholder and the requirements outlined in the foregoing statute and Division Regulation 5-1-13 have been met. - D. "Initial Insurance Purchase" means when the application for insurance is submitted and payment is made to the insurer or producer. - E. "Optional or Enhanced Coverages" means those coverages that will result in an increased premium to an insured's policy, and for which the express consent of the insured is required, but does not include uninsured or underinsured motorist coverage or medical payments coverage. - F. "Summary Disclosure Form" means the form that contains an explanation of the major coverages and exclusions of an insurer's automobile insurance policy, together with a recitation of general factors considered in cancellation, nonrenewal and increase-in-premium situations.